timb-103/nuxt-modal/README.md

 - 🤳🏻 Slides up on mobile
 - ✨ Nice fade in/out
 - ⚡ Setup in seconds
-- ✅ Works for all use cases
+- ✅ Access modals from anywhere

 ## Install